When you declare a variable and do not initialize it, the compiler gives it a default value.

 You can use it when

-#Null shows a separation in a list, such as a parameter list or in the statement
+#Null shows a separation in a list, for example, a parameter list or in the statement

 You can write one or more hyphens (